Universal Design, Affordability and Cost in Housing

 Slips Trips and Falls: Access, Safety and Poetry in Urban Places

 UD-logo-200x200John Clarke is currently Director of Parish Clarke Architects, and was formerly Principal Architect with GHD Architecture and Principal of Urban Design and City Projects with Brisbane City Council.
-Contact John Clarke if you are interested in this presentation.
+Contact John Clarke if you are interested in this presentation on slips, trips and access.

 Abstract: